IDE Extension

 public StringParameter Platform;

-To auto-complete and analyze usage and correctness of navigation endpoints (script name and label) use EndpointContext
+To auto-complete and analyze usage and correctness of navigation endpoints (script path and label) use EndpointContext

 attribute.